 - Retaine PM nighttime ointment

-- Punctal plugs placed in the office by doctor or technician
+- Punctal plugs done in the office by doctor or technician

 - TheraTears Eye Nutrition Omega-3 oral supplement